Enjoy A Beautiful Ryegrass Winter Lawn During The Best Months To Be Outdoors

 A winter lawn of ryegrass will die off completely every spring, which means you will need to establish a new one each year with a process called “overseeding.”
 According to the University of Arizona, the warm but cooling temperatures of late September and early October are ideal conditions for overseeding.
 If you wait until November, the cool temperatures will slow seed germination and leave you with a thin, uneven lawn with patches of bare ground scattered throughout.
 Time your overseeding for the period when nighttime temperatures are below 70, but above 50 degrees.

-For the best winter lawn, we recommend overseeding with perennial ryegrass.
+Whether you're growing a limited turf area or a larger traditional lawn, we recommend overseeding with perennial ryegrass for the best winter lawn.
 Annual ryegrass is also an option, but due to Arizona’s harsh temperatures both varieties will die out completely during the summer.
 While perennial grass tends to be more expensive than annual varieties, it is the recommended variety.
 Perennial grass holds less moisture for ease of mowing, unlike annual ryegrass which holds lots of moisture and will clump and stain when mowing.
 Plus, perennial ryegrass has a leaf structure that is finer, less coarse and more visually appealing than annual ryegrass seed.